seldon/scrapy/docs/topics/spiders.rst

 .. class:: SitemapSpider

-    SitemapSpider allows you to crawl a site by discovering the URLs using `Sitemaps`_.
+    :class:`SitemapSpider` allows you to crawl a site by discovering the URLs using `Sitemaps`_.

     It supports nested sitemaps and discovering sitemap urls from